Running the Analysis

 #> [1] "direct_loantaker" "ultimate_parent"

-function to priority
+to the priority

 A Note on Sector Classifications and the borderline